Generalising rate heterogeneity across sites in statistical phylogenetics: Discussion

-Although our analyses have reinforced the importance of allowing heterogeneity in the rate of evolution across sites, it appears that the natural extension, exploiting a quadratic transformation of the base rate matrix, adds little value.
+Although our analyses have reinforced the importance of allowing heterogeneity in the rate of evolution across sites, it appears that only a modest benefit can be found by using a natural extension which exploits a quadratic transformation of the base rate matrix.
+This may be because the implications of heterogeneity across sites in the selective coefficients of different types of point mutation are difficult to detect from alignments of sequence data.
+This might be particularly true of the ribosomal RNA sequences we analysed here, which are under strong selective constraints imposed both by the function of the molecule and by the physical interactions among sites that are separated in the primary sequence.
 However, in the context of non-stationary models, it is worth emphasising that even the LASH transformation generates models that allow heterogeneity in sequence composition across sites as well as across taxa.
 To our knowledge, this is a property that has gone unnoticed in the literature.
 Whilst a few, more mechanistic models have been proposed to offer this flexibility \citep[e.g.][]{BL08,JWRPJ14}, their complexity has made model-fitting computationally prohibitive.
 In contrast, non-stationary LASH and QuASH models provide a more parsimonious, data-driven alternative for which computational inference is substantially more straightforward.
+Our software implementation, described in the Appendix, provides a tool which allows practitioners to fit these models to their biological data sets.